School provides a rich and creative curriculum.

 The teacher as a facilitator, supports the children in their thinking, reasoning and questioning, as well as the way children speak and listen to each other in the dialogue.
 After the enquiry the children and facilitator reflect on the quality of their thinking, reasoning and participation, and suggest how they could improve, either as individuals or as a group (community).

-This term we are introducing a new initiative called 'No Outsiders' which will teach children about the Equalities Act through story books.
-The aims of this initiative are:-
+We are proud to be a 'No Outsiders' school which teach children about the Equalities Act through story books.
+The aims of this initiative are:

 - To promote equality of opportunity